inkayat/BeeScheduled/README.md

 BeeScheduled is a shortest way the planning your schedule.
 It is built with [Python][0] using the [Django Web Framework][1].

-This project has the following basic apps:

-## Installation

 ### Quick start

 To set up a development environment quickly, first install Python 3.
 It